christhekeele/lambda-builder/README.md

 - `make help`

-  Information about commands.
+  Information about make commands.
 Run this for guidance or further help hints.

 - `make check`

   Check to see if Makefile's runtime dependencies are available.

-- `make setup`
+- `make project`

   Ensure conventional project scaffolding exists.